pokeshah/titanic/README.md

-# House Price Predictor
+# Titanic Survival Predictor
-House Price Predictor for Kaggle's Titanic Survival competition
+Titanic Survival Predictor for Kaggle's Titanic Survival Competition

 ## Implementation
 Uses PyTorch and Deep NN to solve the problem, iterating on the Random Forest Approach.
 Model Architecture: